LiamJCates/Programming-Notes/Java/JDBC/Intro.md

 JDBC Is the most mature and heavily utilized of all the Java enterprise.
 APIs.
 If you do development in Enterprise, Mobile, Cloud or Micro Service is, you're probably going to be using JDBC.

+Prerequisites
 Before reading this document, you should already be familiar with the Java programming language and SQL, the standard query language for relational databases.

+Technology used by the examples will be
+Java 11
+JDBC version 4.3.
+MySQL Community Edition
+MySQL Workbench

 Overview and Setup

 The JDBC APIs used to create, read, update and delete data in a relational database using the Java programming language.
-JDBC is database agnostic, which means it works the same way.
-Whether you're using MySQL, SQL server, Oracle or some other relational database.
+JDBC is database agnostic, which means it works the same way whether you're using MySQL, SQL server, Oracle or some other relational database.
 Learning JDBC is one of the most important skills for an enterprise developer, and it's a skill that has truly learned once and use everywhere.
 That's because, regardless of which relational database you used, you employ the same JDBC API to perform updates, inserts, deletes and queries.

 Knowing how to use JDBC is an essential skill for Enterprise Java developers who want to be at the top of their game.
 JDBC is used for data access, with every kind of Java application being enterprise mobile, big data, Internet of things, cloud computing or Web development.